-Registration Fee: TBA (This fee is in addition to tuition)
+Registration Fee: $75 (This fee is in addition to tuition)

-Tuition and Fees include all room and board, T-shirt, insurance, on campus medical expenses, classes, chamber and large ensembles, concerts, master classes, recreational and environmental program activities.
+Tuition and Fees include all room and board, T-shirt, insurance, on campus medical expenses, all classes, chamber ensembles, large ensembles, concerts, master classes, recreational and environmental program activities.
 Tuition and Fees do not include private lessons, which can be added at a nominal cost after acceptance.
-A Private Lesson Request Form will be provided with acceptance materials.

 Students enter with an instrumental, vocal, keyboard or composition focus.
 Individual student schedules typically include a large ensemble, one or more chamber ensembles, a music theory class and electives.
 Students may also opt to sign up for one to two private lessons a week per instrument at an additional fee.
 An appropriate theory class and chamber ensemble will be assigned based on the student’s background and experience.

 The orchestra and/or band are the primary ensembles for all string, woodwind, brass and percussion students.
 A wide variety of representative works in the orchestral and band repertoire from baroque through contemporary will be rehearsed and performed.
 Seating in either ensemble is established by placement audition on arrival day and reviewed weekly.

 The Jazz Ensembles are offered to provide instrumentalists and vocalists the opportunity to learn and perform representative pieces of jazz literature.
 Students learn techniques of improvisation through theoretical understanding and a progressive refinement of improvisational performance skills.